shmg-org/umf-specification/README.md

 ## Media Types & Presets

 UMF provides some presets for how the metadata of a media type should be defined.
-All the headers are fields defined in this specification are required, but extra ones can be added for your personal use.
+All the headers and fields defined in this specification are required, but extra ones can be added for your personal use.

 > [!NOTE]
-> These presets should be implemented on the apllication side, meaning applications that uses those presets need to implement and follow this specificatoin themself.
+> These presets should be implemented on the application side, meaning applications that uses those presets need to implement and follow this specification themselves.

 ### Anime